Christmas Classic: Chicken and Dressing

 Chicken Breasts

-Since chicken breasts nowadays can be so HUGE and thick, I used chicken tenders.
-They cook quicker and are usually much more tender.
-Wouldn’t you hate to run into those live chickens…good grief.
+Since chicken breasts these days can be so HUGE and thick, I opted for chicken tenders instead.
+They cook much faster and are usually more tender—plus, can you imagine encountering those live chickens?
+Good grief!

 Boiled Eggs